EstiBamberger/Practicum-React-Project/README.md

 ## Client-Side (React)

-WM's client-side interface is developed using React, providing a user-friendly experience for managing employee data.
+EM's client-side interface is developed using React, providing a user-friendly experience for managing employee data.

 - Display a table listing all employees in the company with their name, ID card, and date of joining.
 - Option to download table data to an Excel file.